abacusmodeling/abacus-develop/doc/input-main.md

     [back to top](#input-file)

+- mem_saver<a id="mem-saver"></a>
+    - *Type*: Boolean
+    - *Description*: Used only for nscf calculations.
+If set to 1, then a memory saving technique will be used for many k point calculations.
+    - *Default*: 0

 ### Plane wave related variables
 This part of variables are used to control the plane wave related parameters.